Comprehensive Mailchimp Review: Is It the Right Tool?

 6. Segmentation

-Mailchimp permits users to segment their email lists depending on various factors, including subscriber behaviour, demographics, and past interactions.
+Mailchimp allows users to segment their email lists based on factors such as subscriber behaviour, demographics, and past interactions.

 This segmentation lets you send highly targeted messages that resonate with particular groups within your audience.
 For example, you can send various types of content to customers.